gboeing/ppd534/modules/module06/readme.md

 ## Overview

-Today we'll introduce the basics of visualizing data for exploratory analysis - looking visually for summaries, patterns, and trends.
+Today we'll introduce the basics of visualizing data for exploratory analysis: looking visually for summaries, patterns, and trends.

 ## Getting started